What to expect from James Corden’s final episode of The Late Late Show

 What time does the show air in the US?

-The Late Late Show With James Corden airs its final show on Thursday 27 April at 12:37am EST on CBS in the US.
+The Late Late Show With James Corden airs its final show on Friday 28 April at 12:37am EST on CBS in the US (late night Thursday and wee hours of the morning on Friday).
 It can be live-streamed on Paramount Plus.

 How can I watch it in the UK?